Go to main content

 If the association meets more than one of the above conditions, it must also have an authorised public accountant.
 However, there very few tenant-owner associations of this size.

-A small tenant-owner association is not normally required to submit its annual report to the Swedish Companies Registration Office, but may receive an order from the public authority to do so.
 Small associations can choose to prepare annual reports according to the simplified K2 rules instead of the main K3 regulatory framework.
 All tenant-owner associations must also apply the guidance supplementary information, etc. in the housing association's annual report together with K2 or K3.

 Tenant-owner associations that are considered small can choose to prepare the annual report under the simplified K2 rules.